 The Ravens don’t have many tackles on the roster, much less good ones.
 They have Monroe at left tackle, but they don’t have anyone slated at right tackle and the current guys on the roster aren’t capable of manning that spot.
 Matthews is one of the most consistent players in the country and can have a huge impact on any team.

 The Jets lost Cromartie and Revis the year before, and although they did draft Milliner last season, they need someone else in that secondary, because it’s a mess.
 Dennard is one of the best players available and was a stud on the best defense in the country.
 He read plays perfect and has the great athleticism you look for in a cornerback.

 Zack Martin – Offensive Tackle – Notre Dame

 The Dolphins spent big money on Brandon Albert, and he’ll be the left tackle, but the Dolphins desperately need a right tackle, and Martin is a talented tackle.
-He’s the 4th best in this draft, but he would be in the top 2 in most other drafts.
+He’s one of the best in this draft.
 Drafting Martin would shore up the majority of their offensive line.

 20th Overall Pick – Arizona Cardinals